Erdogan Türkiye siled the opposition and the cement on the power - ExBulletin

 Ankara: The internal political landscape of Turkey in 2025 was marked by the intensification of conflicts and sharp discord.
 The national political environment included the detentions of opposition mayors and other personalities under the costume of anti-corruption investigations, restrictions on social networks, violent repression, pressurizing opposition personalities to join the executive exemption, etc. The municipalities managed by the Republican People's Party of the Opposition (CHP), a Kemalist and Social Democratic year in turkey, faced this year Waves.

-Hundreds of CHP members and leaders on Monday, the main rival of the party of President Recep Tayyip Erdogan (AKP) was considered the main rival – clashed with local police before being arrested outside the headquarters of their party in Istanbul.
+Hundreds of CHP members and leaders on Monday considered the main rival of the party of President Recep Tayyip Erdogan (AKP) – clashed with the local police before being arrested outside the headquarters of their party in Istanbul.

 A Turkish court on September 2 had ousted the provincial chief of Istanbul du CHP, Ozgur Celik and appointed former deputy president of CHP, Gursel Tekin as interim provincial leader of the party.
 CHP national leader Ozgur Ozel rejected the decision as zero and not avenue, declaring that Tekin had been expelled from the party.
 Celik stressed that he would not put the post.
 The Turkish government has rejected accusations of political interference, commenting that the judiciary acts independently.